resilar/crchack/README.md

 PING 1234
 ```

-In order to modify non-consecutive input message bits, the modifiable bits need
+In order to modify non-consecutive input message bits, specify the mutable bits
-to be specified with `-b start:end:step` switches, where the argument is a
+with `-b start:end:step` switches that accept Python-style *slices* representing
-Python-style *slice* representing the bits between the positions `start` and
+the bits between positions `start` and `end` (exclusive) with successive bits
-`end` (exclusive) with successive bits `step` bits apart.
-By default, `start` is
+`step` bits apart.
+If empty, `start` is the beginning of the message, `end` is
-the beginning of the message, `end` is the end of the message, and `step` equals
+the end of the message, and `step` equals 1 bit to select all bits in between.
-to 1 bit.
-For example, `-b 4:` selects all bits starting from the *byte* offset
+For example, `-b 4:` selects all bits starting from the *byte* position 4 (note
-4 (note that `-b 4` without the colon selects only the 32nd bit).
-Negative
+that `-b 4` without the colon selects only the 32nd bit).
-offsets are from the end of the input.

 ```
+[crchack]$ echo "aXbXXcXd" | ./crchack -b1:2 -b3:5 -b6:7 - cafebabe | xxd
+00000000: 61d6 6298 f763 4d64 0a                   a.b..cMd.
+[crchack]$ echo -e "a\xD6b\x98\xF7c\x4Dd" | ./crchack -
+cafebabe

 [crchack]$ echo "1234PQPQ" | ./crchack -b 4: - 12345678
 1234u>|7
 [crchack]$ echo "1234PQPQ" | ./crchack -b :4 - 12345678